GabrielMoreau/oberapk/README.md

 * You develop user tools and system tools and you want to deploy them via your apt repository.

-oberapk allows you via a programmed task (cron) to update the packages in `.deb` format locally on a computer, then to push them into your apt repository via the reprepro tool.
+Oberapk allows you via a programmed task (cron) to update the packages in `.deb` format locally on a computer, then to push them into your apt repository via the reprepro tool.
-Indeed, for the moment, oberapk only works with the reprepro service.
+Indeed, for the moment, Oberapk only works with the reprepro service.

-Please note that oberapk is not a tool for making packages.
+Please note that Oberapk is not a tool for making packages.
 It simply allows you to retrieve packages automatically and push them to your local repository.